 We all know buckwheat.
-Not from its latin name, Fagopyrum esculentum, but from its lack of gluten and uses in our cuisine.
+Not from its latin name, Fagopyrum esculentum, but from its lack of gluten and various uses in our cuisine.
 We know it as grain-like seeds.
-But buckwheat flowers also make a very powerful antioxidant honey.
+But buckwheat flowers are also very important because from their pollen we have the most powerful antioxidant honey.

 There are other well-known related species: Fagopyrum tataricum, cultivated as a grain in the Himalayas, or Fagopyrum acutatum, also known as Japanese buckwheat and silverhull buckwheat.

 Buckwheat is not related to wheat, as it is not a grass.
 It is related to sorrel, knotweed, and rhubarb.
 It is not a cereal, but a pseudocereal, because its seeds are rich in carbohydrates.
 And it incorporates the name “wheat” but it has nothing to do with wheat.
 It doesn’t have gluten, which is probably why it is so very popular and well-known.

 The name “buckwheat” (or beech wheat) comes from its triangular seeds, which resemble the much larger seeds of the beech nut from the beech tree, and the fact that it is used like wheat.
 The etymology of the word remains unknown.

 The seeds contain starch (amylose and amylopectin.), proteins (high concentration of all essential amino acids, especially lysine, threonine, tryptophan, and the sulphur-containing amino acids.), minerals ( iron, zinc and selenium), polyphenols ( rutin, tannins and catechin-7-O-glucoside), aromatic compounds and inositol derivatives.